Sibley House

 This is an excellent example of a Greek Revival-style urban home dating from the pre-Civil War years.
 Solomon Sibley was born in Massachusetts in 1769, and then earned a law degree from the College of Rhode Island in 1794.
-He moved to Marietta, Ohio in 1794 to practice law and then, three years later and less than a year after the U. S. military replaced the Union Jack with the Stars and Stripes, Solomon Sibley moved to Detroit.
+He moved to Marietta, Ohio in 1794 to practice law and then, three years later and less than a year after the United States. military replaced the Union Jack with the Stars and Stripes, Solomon Sibley moved to Detroit.
 He was one of the first trained lawyers in the small village.
 In 1799, he began serving in the territorial legislature that then met in Detroit.
 In 1806, he became mayor of the village of Detroit.
-From 1815 to 1824, he held the presidential appointment as U. S. district attorney for the Michigan territory and, from 1820 to 1823, he was the territory's representative to Congress.
+From 1815 to 1824, he held the presidential appointment as United States. district attorney for the Michigan territory and, from 1820 to 1823, he was the territory's representative to Congress.
 From 1824 to 1827, he served on the territorial Supreme Court.

 Architect: Unknown